zsthampi/12FactorAppDemo/README.md

 - Install all dependent libraries within the context of the application
 - Avoid global installation of dependent packages

-For the purposes of this demo we're using Node and it's package manager.
+For the purposes of this demo we're using Node and its package manager.
 ### Codebase
+Recommendations and best practices:
+- TBD
+- TBD
+- TBD
+- TBD

 ### Logs
+Recommendations and best practices:
+- TBD
+- TBD
+- TBD
+- TBD

 ### Disposability
+Recommendations and best practices:
+- TBD
+- TBD
+- TBD
+- TBD

 ## Instructions
 - Clone the repo